 This brings your total cost up to about $1,080.

 Keep in mind that most people will also invest in a CMA course to make sure they cover all the material and get enough practice.
 This is an important thing to budget for, as it can make the difference in whether or not you pass.

-Check out this comparison of the best CMA review courses to find the best fit.
+Check out our comparison of the best CMA prep courses available today.

 Preparing for the CMA Exam

 Once you’ve got your plan, your exam preparation begins.
 This isn’t an endless process, but it is intense.
 It is absolutely vital that you set aside concentrated time for study.

 Most people prepare for several weeks and make a sizable investment on a CMA review course, as well as tutoring or coaching.
 I recommend 16 weeks per part as a baseline for how long to study for the CMA exam.